jazzcheema/jazzcheema/README.md

 I'm a Software Engineer with a background in film & video production.

-I'm into building interactive applications, and exploring storytelling and sound in combination with powerful backend servers.

-Currently I'm working on a creative application with a UI/Graphic Designer, and further exploring Three.js

 Some highlights:

 *Built my own interactive fullstack application where a user can request three random videos (between 200-1200 views).
 After third request, the user is blocked at the database level until midnight, clearing via a cron job.*